nanofuxion/lite/README.md

 npm install nanofuxion/lite
 ```

-The package exposes two commands - `lite dev` and `lite run`.
+The package exposes two commands - `lite --dev` and `lite`.

-`lite dev` will start the development server specified in the config.
+`lite ---dev` will start the development server specified in the config.

-`lite run` will serve the static assets and open the browser.
+`lite` will serve the static assets and open the browser exactly as the compiled app would run.

 ## Config